 The amount of contrast between dark and light colors in an outfit is important when it comes to distributing weight and complementing the parts of our bodies that we want to emphasize.
 Breaking the body apart into smaller sections will also help with looking proportionate.

 1950s plus size dresses and skirts were typically tea-length and could be tank style, cap sleeve, short sleeve, or full length.
 Necklines were very modest, and dresses were often embellished with nice buttons or playful necklines with bows or scalloped edges.

 Things like stretch pants or leotards were sometimes worn to shape to the contour of the body.
-They were also comfortable and not bulky and provided warmth and were also easy to care for.
+They were also comfortable, not bulky, provided warmth, and were easy to care for.

-Along with the Dior “new shape” silhouette, the wiggle dress and pencil skirt look is another classic look that is as timeless as can be.
-Similar to a dress with a fuller skirt, a wiggle dress is cinched at the waist, but hugs the hips and thighs giving that sexy polished look.
+Along with the Dior “New Shape” silhouette, the wiggle dress and pencil skirt is are classic looks that are as timeless as can be.
+Similar to a dress with a fuller skirt, a wiggle dress is cinched at the waist but hugs the hips and thighs, giving that sexy polished look.

 1950s Plus Size Clothing: Guidelines for the Short/Stout Figure

 The following is an excerpt from a fashion and beauty advice book written in 1955.
 The advice is for plus size, short or tall, and how to choose clothing that flatters the wearer best.
 Rather than paraphrase, I think it is fascinating to read her direct words and interpret them as best we can today.
 My interpretation is in parentheses ( ) :

 The Arts of Costumes and Personal Appearance by Grace Margaret Morton, 1955